 - During the Red Valley part of the hike, the guide often rushed off ahead, refusing to wait for the slower members of the group.

-In summary we would say that isn’t worth dealing with a rubbish company purely for Rainbow Mountain, but it is to be able to experience the Red Valley!
+we would say that isn’t worth dealing with a rubbish company purely for Rainbow Mountain, but it is to be able to experience the Red Valley!
 We can’t recommend this experience enough.

 Are you travelling to Machu Picchu next?
 Check out our posts Machu Picchu – A visit to The Lost City of the Incas and How to plan a DIY trip to Machu Picchu for inspiration and guidance.
 You can also take a look at all of our Peru blog posts if you aren’t sure what to do next.

 Have you visited Rainbow Mountain and/or the Red Valley?
 Let us know about your experience and if you have any recommendations for tour companies in the comments below.